 - Eyes: After recovery from the shock condition, the eyes of this avian creature should be open and bright.
 The size of the pupil should be equal.
 In the case when the pupil sizes are not equal, it may indicate injury in the head.

-The unwell bird will not be able to open the complete eyes.
+The unwell bird will not be able to open its complete eyes.
 When one eye is closed, it indicated injury or infection in the closed eyes.
 Also, check if the bird is responding to your hand movement.

-- Feather: Injury and absence of feather can be easily diagnosed.
+- Feather: Injury and absence of feathers can be easily diagnosed.
 When you notice that the feather of this creature is fluffed up, it means the bird is trying to get warm and is feeling unwell.

 - Head: Tilting heads, nodding heads, or closing the eyes for a period in birds indicate severe head trauma.

 - Posture: Check for the injury in wings, broken wings, fractured wings, leg paralysis, broken legs, missing foot, etc. A dropped wing indicates a broken or fractured wing.
-In any such condition, seek your nearest vet or bird expert.
+In any such condition, seek your nearest vet or bird, expert.

 - Breathing: In a healthy bird, breathing is difficult to detect.
 But when the bird is having any respiratory infection, it will show labored and difficult breathing that can be detected easily.